paglimo/beegfs-go/rst/README.md

 ## Logging

 Most job/work requests happen asynchronously and do not immediately return results/errors to the caller.
 If an error occurs updating a job the error/warning should be logged at the debug level and any relevant details (such as the error) added to the status message of the relevant job and/or job results entry.
 The only time it is appropriate to log errors or warnings is if the entry cannot be retrieved or updated for some reason.

+## Gotchas

+### Protocol Buffers and Pointers
+While working with pointers inherently carries certain risks, these are further accentuated in our project due to the extensive use of structs defined by protocol buffers.
+In Go, protocol buffer messages are represented as structs, and messages containing other messages are implemented via fields pointing to structs of the corresponding message types.
+A common example in our case is the Metadata message, which is used by various message types to convey status information.
+When creating a new message based on an existing one, an easy mistake is to inadvertently copy references to shared fields (like Metadata) from the original struct.
+This can lead to unintended side effects, as modifications in the new message could inadvertently affect the original message.
+To prevent such issues, it's crucial to create independent copies of messages, ensuring that each message is isolated and modifications do not have unintended consequences on other parts of the system.

+For example when creating a `SyncRequest` for a Job simply doing `SyncRequest.Metadata: j.Metadata` or `SyncRequest.Metadata: j.GetMetadata()` (which still returns a pointer to the other message) would copy a reference to the Job's metadata.
+This would mean all `SyncRequests` for that job would share the same status, so changes to one would affect all statuses which is not desired.
+Ensure to create a new instance with values from the old field where appropriate, or use the `proto.Clone()` function (e.g., `Metadata:  proto.Clone(j.GetMetadata()).(*flex.JobMetadata)`).

+Note in some cases it may actually be desirable to do this, for example if you are creating `SyncRequests` for the same job if you are 100% certain the referenced message (like `j.Request.GetSync()`) is static and won't change, you may wish to reuse an existing message instead of allocating a new one.